DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

 ## Why not use the TargetServer?

-Apigee Edge already has [a TargetServer construct](http://docs.apigee.com/api-services/content/load-balancing-across-backend-servers) which can do [weighted round-robin load balancing](https://community.apigee.com/articles/17980/how-to-use-target-servers-in-your-api-proxies.html),
+Apigee already has [a TargetServer construct](http://docs.apigee.com/api-services/content/load-balancing-across-backend-servers) which can do [weighted round-robin load balancing](https://community.apigee.com/articles/17980/how-to-use-target-servers-in-your-api-proxies.html),